interstitialRedirectModalTitle

 Why Does Great Salt Lake Matter?

-Great Salt Lake is the largest salt lake in the Western Hemisphere, providing critical habitat for more than 10 million migratory shorebirds and waterfowl annually.
-Yet, increased depletion of water sources feeding the Lake and prolonged drought have dangerously reduced the Lake’s elevation.
-Despite the record-breaking snowfall in the winter of 2022-2023, followed by an above-average winter in 2023-2024, the Lake’s water levels remain too low, threatening wildlife, air quality, water supply and Utah’s economy.
-The stakes are high, and TNC has helped build the foundation and the momentum for practical and genuine solutions to preserve Great Salt Lake.
+Great Salt Lake is the largest salt lake in the Western Hemisphere, providing critical habitat for more than 10 million migratory shorebirds and waterfowl each year.
+Yet ongoing depletion of the water sources that feed the Lake, combined with prolonged drought, has significantly reduced its elevation.
+Even after record-breaking snowfall in the winter of 2022–2023 and an above-average winter in 2023–2024, water levels remain too low, putting wildlife, air quality, water supply and Utah’s economy at risk.

 TNC’s Conservation Work